Jaeden Martell: It and breakthrough (2017–present)

 Martell's first film of 2017 was the thriller drama The Book of Henry, playing Henry.
 While the film premiered to negative reviews from critics, Martell received some positive notices for his acting.
 His next role that year was as Bill Denbrough in the supernatural horror film It, which premiered to positive critical reviews and grossed over $701 million in the box office, marking Martell's first major commercial success.
 He reprised his role as Bill in the 2019 sequel It Chapter Two, marking another commercial success with over $473 million in box office receipts, despite mixed critical reviews.

 Alongside It Chapter Two, Martell had four more releases in 2019.
 His first that year was the horror film The Lodge.
 His next two films that year were the drama Low Tide and the coming of age fantasy The True Adventures of Wolfboy.
 His final release of 2019, after It, was Rian Johnson's murder mystery comedy film Knives Out, with Martell playing Jacob Thrombey, a white supremacist child.

-In March 2019, Martell joined the cast of the Apple TV+ miniseries Defending Jacob, based on the William Landay novel of the same name.
+In March 2019, Martell joined the cast of the Apple TV+ miniseries Defending Jacob, based on the 2012 novel byWilliam Landay.
 Also in 2020, it was confirmed by Martell that he was in pre-production for Tunnels, playing the younger siblings of a gun violence victim; however, as of 2024, the film has not yet garnered a release date.

 In September 2021, Martell portrayed Morty Smith in a series of promotional interstitials for the two-part fifth season finale of Rick and Morty.
 In February 2021, he joined the cast of Netflix's Metal Lords.
-In October 2022, he portrayed Craig in the Netflix film Mr. Harrigan's Phone written and directed by John Lee Hancock, based on the short story of the same name from the If It Bleeds collection by Stephen King.
+In October 2022, he portrayed Craig in the Netflix film Mr. Harrigan's Phone written and directed by John Lee Hancock, based on the Stephen King short story from the If It Bleeds collection.
 In 2023, he was cast in the A24 film Y2K.